American Airlines Flight 11: Crash

-Some reporters erroneously claimed that the plane that struck the North Tower was a "small, twin-engine jet" despite the size of the hole in the skyscraper.
-At 8:55 a.m., Senior Advisor to the President Karl Rove conveyed this misleading information to President George W. Bush as he arrived at Emma E. Booker Elementary School in Sarasota, Florida; the President's surmise was that the crash "must have been caused by pilot error."
-Shortly after, in an on-air phone call from his office at the CNN New York bureau, CNN vice president of finance Sean Murtagh reported that a large passenger commercial jet had hit the World Trade Center.
-Within minutes, other television networks began interrupting regular broadcasting with news of the crash.
+Some reporters claimed that the plane that struck the North Tower was a "small, twin-engine jet," despite the size of the hole in the skyscraper.
+At 08:55, senior advisor to the president Karl Rove conveyed this misleading information to President George W. Bush as he arrived at Emma E. Booker Elementary School in Sarasota, Florida; the president's surmise was that the crash "must have been caused by pilot error."
+Shortly after, in an on-air phone call from his office at the CNN New York bureau, CNN vice president of finance Sean Murtagh reported that a large passenger commercial jet had hit the World Trade Center, and other television networks began interrupting regular broadcasting with news of the crash within minutes.

-News reporters and many onlookers did not realize that the crash into the North Tower was deliberate.
-The idea that Flight 11's impact had been unintentional was a conceivable notion given the height of the skyscraper, and while many people in the South Tower chose to evacuate after seeing what had happened to the North, the consequence of this ambiguity was that it led to the Port Authority making the decision not to initiate a full evacuation of the South Tower immediately following the catastrophic damage done to its twin, operating under the assumption that the attack by Flight 11 was merely an accident.
-Seventeen minutes after Flight 11 struck the North Tower, in a sight seen by millions on live television, United Airlines Flight 175 was deliberately flown into the South Tower, confirming to the entire world that it was anything but.
+The general assumption was that Flight 11's crash was a tragic accident, although some news stations suggested it could have been on purpose.
+Though many people in the South Tower chose to evacuate after seeing what had happened in the North Tower, the Port Authority made the decision not to initiate an immediate full-scale evacuation of the South Tower immediately following the first plane crash, operating under the assumption that it was an accident.
+Seventeen minutes after the first impact, the World Trade Center's South Tower was hit by United Airlines Flight 175, confirming that the crash was deliberate.